 “Where did you get the money for that?“

 “My uncle paid.“

 I stare into my book again.
-On paper, all the letters look so captive, only in my mind they dance back and forth.
 Mother used to read a lot, my father says.
 Supposedly, I’m a chip off the old block.

-I wear our key around my neck, on a shoe string with three knots.
-I fumble for it every few minutes, press the cold metal against my chest.
-I’m scared to lose it.
-Sometimes, I imagine someone might find it, someone, who know’s it belongs to me.
+I wear our key around my neck on a shoe string with three knots.
+I fumble for it every other minute, and press the cold metal against my chest.
+I’m afraid of losing it.
+Sometimes, I imagine someone might find it, someone, who knows whom it belongs to.
 How he sneaks into our apartment to scan through our stuff.
 Traces of our existence, evidence that we are more than just a name on the mailbox.

 “You were in dreamland.“